Last Updated on November 12, 2021

 If you’re going to a supermarket or large store then you’ll probably be buying a commercially-made cheesecake.

 These usually contain pasteurized ingredients and have usually been baked, as it helps maintain the consistency of the filling when they’re thawed out to serve.
-This means they’re safe to eat in pregnancy.
+This means they’re safe to eat during the pregnancy period.

 Common Cheesecake Brands and Pasteurization